 - Ensuring Timely PharmaNet Connections (PDF)

-Effective April 1, 2017, the Ministry of Health assumed responsibility for all PharmaNet patient profile corrections.
+The Ministry of Health is responsible for all PharmaNet patient profile corrections.
 When reporting an error or correction to a PharmaNet patient profile, contact either the HIBC Helpdesk or the PharmaNet Data Quality Services Team.
-These errors are no longer reported to, or corrected by, the College of Pharmacists of B.C.